romain-fontugne/rov-timing/README.md

 The above experiments have been monitored in the management (RPKI), control (BGP), and data (traceroute) planes.

 ### RPKI
-The time of our ROA creation/deletion requests to RIRs is available here: TODO
+The time of our ROA creation/deletion requests to RIRs is available here: [data/](data/)

 The ROA and CRL files produced by RIRs are available at [RPKIviews](http://www.rpkiviews.org/)